 Or just the necessary tasks and errands that simply must get done.
 Or a tantrum.
 Or a missed nap.
 Or… life!

 The bottom line is that we have a general three-hour pattern throughout the day.
 I’m not watching the clock to make sure we’re on schedule to the minute, but it is super helpful for both mama and the kids if we know what to expect.

-Now, keep in mind that this schedule is for a breastfed baby and a three year old.
+Now, keep in mind that this schedule is for a breastfed baby and a three year old, based on my personal experience.
 If you’re using formula, or if your child is older or younger than my oldest, of course you’ll want to adjust these routines to work for your little ones.

 Toddler and Newborn Schedule Timeline

 7:30 AM Wake baby up.
 Change diaper and nurse.
 Get my favorite breastfeeding essentials checklist!